Salmon with Chimichurri Sauce

 Instructions

-• Cook the salmon: Place the salmon filets skin side down on the prepared baking sheet and drizzle about 1 tablespoon of olive oil over each piece and use a spoon or your fingers to coat the top and sides.
+• Cook the salmon: Place the salmon filets skin side down on the prepared baking sheet, drizzle half of the chimichurri sauce over each piece, and use a spoon or your fingers to coat the top and sides.
 Season with salt and pepper.
-Roast for 8 to 10 minutes per inch of thickness, until it flakes easily and the internal temperature is at least 145°F in the thickest part.
+Roast for 8 to 10 minutes per inch of thickness, until it flakes easily and the internal temperature is at least 145 F in the thickest part.

 • Slide a thin spatula under each piece of fish, separating it from the skin and place each piece on a plate.
 Pass additional sauce on the side as desired.